mvolkmann/blog/src/smalltalk/20-basic-data-types.md

 The `prefixAndSuffix:` method answers an `Array` of instances formed by splitting receiver on last occurrence of a `Character`.
-For exsample, the following code answers an `Array` containing `'/foo/bar'` and `'baz.txt')`.
+For example, the following code answers an `Array` containing `'/foo/bar'` and `'baz.txt')`.

 ```smalltalk